renuthomas/qr-code-snipper/README.md

 ## ✨ Features

 🔍 Scan and decode QR codes instantly from images.
-🖼️ Upload images or capture QR codes directly from a webpage.
+🖼️ Snip QR codes directly from a webpage or documents.
 📋 Copy decoded text, links, or data with one click.
 🌐 Works offline — no server-side processing required.
 🧩 Clean and minimal popup UI for quick access.